Cardiac MRI

 Get the Answers You Need with MRI Scans at Emory Healthcare

 We know you need the highest quality images to ensure you get the right treatment.
-That’s why Emory relies on the most powerful, progressive MRI technologies and trained professionals.
+That’s why Emory relies on progressive MRI technologies and trained professionals.

 What Is an MRI?